whykay-01/machine-learning/homeworks/hwk4/report.md

 ### Question 3: Build and train a “deep” network (at least 2 hidden layers) to classify diabetes from the rest of the dataset.
 Given the nature of this dataset, is there a benefit of using a CNN for the classification?

-1. Here I build a single decision tree and evaluated its accuracy and AUC scores.
-Additionally, I have build 21 other models to figure out which predictor would be the most important one for this model.
+1. Here I build 81 models and evaluated their RMSE and AUC scores.
+I have used CrossEntropyLoss as the loss function and SGD as the optimizer.
+There are so many models

 2. The intuition stays the same as in previous models, where I tried to build a model and compare it against common benchmarks.
 As usual, 21 additional models serve as a great way of estimating which exact predictor is the best one for my particular model and my guess would be that